instafluff/WebWebWeb/README.md

 # WebWebWeb
+The zero-dependency alternative to ExpressJS.
 We built the Comfiest Way to make web APIs and static file servers live on Twitch for Coding Cafe!

 **WebWebWeb** lets you create a web server with APIs ***SUPER EASILY*** in just a few lines of code.